-The Commission's net cost of operations for FY 2010 was \$12,573.
+The Commission's net cost of operations for FYs 2011 and 2010 were \$0 and \$12,573, respectively.
 The Commission is a full cost recovery agency and recovers all of its cost through the allocated annual charges to the entities that it regulates.
 In FY 2010, the Commission adjusted the impact of a prior-year revenue accrual, which resulted in costs being higher than revenue.